sai21gajula/Travel_agent_planner/README.md

 - LangChain
 - Google Gemini API key
 - Groq API key
-- Serper API key
+- Serper API key (optional)
 - OpenWeatherMap API key
-- Google Places API key
+- Geoapify API key
 - Yelp API key

 ## Troubleshooting

 - **API Key Issues**: Make sure all required API keys are correctly set in the `.env` file
 - **Module Not Found Errors**: Ensure all required packages are installed
-- **Browser Tool Errors**: Make sure Playwright is installed and properly configured
+- **LLM Errors**: Check if you're hitting rate limits on your API providers
-- **LLM Errors**: Check if the models (e.g., "gemini-1.5-flash", "llama3-70b-8192") are still available in the respective APIs
+- **Transport API Errors**: The Transitland API may not have coverage for all areas

 ## License